-There is a well documented link between effective patient education and case acceptance across many medical specialties.
-Heart disease, diabetes, counseling all have many studies linking patient education to improved patient outcomes Education is also key to case acceptance in dentistry.
+There is a well-documented link between effective patient education and case acceptance across many medical specialties.
+Heart disease, diabetes, and counseling all have many studies linking patient education to improved patient outcomes Education is also key to case acceptance in dentistry.
 Although statistically not fully accounted for, we realize that patients who understand their dental conditions are able to more appropriately govern their choices regarding treatment.

 Overall health literacy refers to a patient’s ability to understand their condition, treatment options, and outcomes.
 It’s clearly not one size fits all.
 We need to give enough information to be confident in their understanding of their condition without being overloaded with medical terminology that they most likely don’t understand.
 Telling a patient that they are stage 3 grade C would not be very meaningful for most.
 I like to use a summary that was created by Trisha O’Heir.
 It counts the pockets over 5mm and the bleeding spots.
 The goal would be 0/0 for this index.
 The one shown below is automatically created by Bola.AI voice perio charting software.

-Using strong patient education tools in a variety of formats text, videos, pictures.
+Using strong patient education tools in a variety of formats text, videos, and pictures.
 All of these will lead to better health literacy.
-Providing the educational materials and discussing the individual issues will lead to patient engagement and drive patient treatment acceptance.
+Providing educational materials and discussing individual issues will lead to patient engagement and drive patient treatment acceptance.
 Understand that patients are also consumers.
 They are using online health information to help make their decisions.
-Guiding them to good information can support your diagnosis.
-Once engaged, patients are more accepting of treatment and more compliant with recare leading to better oral and overall health.« Return to Blog
+Guiding them with good information can support your diagnosis.
+Once engaged, patients are more accepting of treatment and more compliant with care leading to better oral and overall health.« Return to Blog